 With a little bit of planning, a job share can be a great way to create a more balanced and enjoyable work life.

 Download Roleshare's complementary guide and tips for job sharing: Job share for a better work-life balance

 Receive examples of job share CVs and resumes, practical tips of how to job share, and how to set up a job share.
 Plus, follow Roleshare's simple 5 steps to job sharing:

 Discovery - Connect with talent on Roleshare and get to know potential job share partners in a virtual discovery session

-Ideation - If you had a good discovery session, time to talk about how you might split a few role examples based on strengths and experience. (page 3)
+Ideation - If you had a good discovery session, time to talk about how you might split relevant job descriptions based on strengths and experience.

-Pitch (or Apply) - Once your plan is ready to go, pitch the roleshare working model to your stakeholders to share your own role, or apply for roles. (page 5-6).
+Pitch or Apply - Once your plan is ready to go, pitch job sharing to your manager and HR to share your own role, or apply to shareable jobs on Roleshare.

 Interview - Well done - you have an interview.
 Go get them!